olivia-ea/smartcar-api/README.md

 -When each Smartcar endpoint is hit, the request runs the respective get/post request by first making an API call to the GM API then casting the response into json.
 The return statement then parses through the json to give the desired Smartcar format.

 testing.py
 -Contains unit testing for above files.
+There is an individual function to test each Smartcar API endpoint.

 Major challenges